SeaQL/sea-streamer/README.md

 Similar to SeaQuery, we will provide a generic driver library implementing the `Streamer` trait to support different backends.

-Similar to SeaSchema, we will also provide a programmable API for administration of brokers and clusters.
+Similar to SeaSchema, we will also provide a programmable API for administration of clusters.

 (But we may keep everything under the same repo for now)